By Ushinor Majumdar

 Meanwhile, some villagers sent their children to ¬relatives in other villages or towns to study.
 Some of them are back for the tendu-leaf collection season, when an extra pair of hands means a few thousand rupees more for the family.
 At the current rate of Rs 2.12 per bundle of 50 leaves, families with five or more members are able to make up to Rs 10,000, of which around Rs 200 is allegedly “contributed” to the Maoists.
 For more read click here:

-This article is reproduced with due permission
+This article was first published in the Outlook magazine and is reproduced here with due permission from the author.

 Collection of watchdog reporting from India